TalkingSkunk/HW11-Handlebars/README.md

 ### What needs are we meeting?
 * You are on a diet,
-    * who needs to jot down your inspirations on the fly,
+    * who needs to keep track of your daily caloric intake,
-    * So you need a note taker.
+    * So you need a food tracker.

 ### What would be the foreseeable consequences if the needs are unmet?
-* You will think of a great saying, and have no way to write down your thoughts before they vanish after the moment.
+* You will not be able to know how much calorie you have consumed in the day.

 ### What were your goals?
 * Take input from user,
-* Save the input on JSON file, and
+* Save the input on SQL database, and
-* Allow user to re-read pre-written notes.
+* Allow user to keep track of what food to eat, and the food that has already been eaten in the day.

 ### What have you done about it?